HMedeirosDosReis/MathematicalFoundationOfDataScience/README.md

 Meeting 11/7:
   Today:
-    download dataset "folder A"
+    - download dataset "folder A"
-    upload in R
+    - upload in R
-    function that fetch for min faces to be 20 make directory in R will create a "folder B" that only has the data set of min faces in it Next Time:
+    - function that fetch for min faces to be 20
+    - make directory in R will create a "folder B" that only has the data set of min faces in it
-    load image
+    - load image
+  Next Time:
-    some demographic analysis of data set
+    - some demographic analysis of data set
+  HW:
+    - Get 20 pictures of ourselves

   Start Powerpoint
   - what is PCA